 In order for anyone to use UKC equipment on an off-campus trip it must meet the official trip guidelines, as described in the Club Constitution (see the Documents page).

-To get a trip going contact one of the current trip leaders, listed below.
 Anyone can help coordinate a trip (recruiting paddlers for the trip, documenting the trip with ACA, etc.), but only current trip leaders can lead a trip.
 If you would like to be a trip leader send an email to the current whitewater tsar.
 They will familiarize you with the club’s policies and determine what level of trips you can lead.